 And in a rush of snot and relief, it emerged.
 A little mauve bead in a glistening bed of slime.
 As proud as a pearl in an oyster.
 Children gathered around to admire it.
 The boy who was playing with the sign was

-a person with a prejudiced belief in the superiority of his or her own kind
+a person with a prejudiced belief in his own superiority

 “We don’t count,” Rahel said.
 “And anyway he might change.
 Ammu says.”

 “How d’you mean?
 Change into what?”
 Sophie Mol asked.

 Chauvinist Pig,” Rahel said.